 The days go on in the 1995 murder case of the woman with antlers, without any huge lead.
-But we do get a lead as to what a prick Marty is.
-We meet his mistress, Lisa Tragnetti (Alexandra Daddario), whom he visits after a late night at the bar.
+But, we do get a lead as to what a prick Marty is.
+We meet his mistress, Lisa Tragnetti (Alexandra Daddario), who he visits after a late night at the bar.
 He has an even bigger weakness than women: jealousy.
-When he asks his mistress of her whereabouts the previous night, she is not afraid to tell him she needs to find a man for herself -- one that isn’t married.
-Throughout the episode, we see a rising tension between Marty and his gorgeous wife, Maggie Hart, played by Michelle Monaghan.
+When he asks his mistress of her whereabouts the previous night, she is not afraid to tell him she needs to a find a man for herself — one that isn’t married.
+Throughout the episode we see a rising tension between Marty and his gorgeous wife, Maggie Hart, played by Michelle Monaghan.
 Marty’s daughters miss him being around, and his wife is tired of him being gone.
-In the present day, he tells the detectives that marriages only work if the man can find his escape elsewhere.
-He says, “It’s for the good of the family.”
+In the present day he tells the detectives that marriages only work if the man can find his escape elsewhere.
+He says, “it’s for the good of the family.”
 Mind you, he is not wearing his ring in 2012.
-I can imagine why and I hate him already.
+I can’t imagine why, and I hate him already.
 He is a fool to be with anyone other than his knockout of a wife.

-Meanwhile, we find out that Rust spent four years undercover as a drug trafficker before even meeting Marty and he reaps the misery of his flashbacks from working in the HIDTA, or the High Intensity Drug Trafficking Area.
-Additionally, we learn he spent time in a psychiatric hospital back in 1993 after he killed three guys in the Cartel and his life essentially fell apart.
-The combination of his daughter being killed by a vehicle and the amount of drugs he was taking while undercover led to the divorce of him and his wife.
+Meanwhile, we find out that Rust spent four years undercover as a drug trafficker before even meeting Marty, and he reaps the misery of his flashbacks from working in the HIDTA, meaning High Intensity Drug Trafficking Area.
+Additionally, we learn he spent time in a psychiatric hospital back in 1993 after he killed three guys in the Cartel.
+His life essentially fell apart.
+The combination of his daughter being killed by a vehicle and the amount of drugs he was taking while undercover lead to the divorce of him and his wife.
 Rust’s tension with Marty peaks even more after Rust calls him out on his affair.
-But Marty is still willing to admit he needs the keen eye that Rust has.
-Within only the second episode, we get a glimpse of his capabilities as a detective.
+But, Marty is still willing to admit the keen eye that Rust has, and it’s true.
+Within only the second episode we get a glimpse of his capabilities as a detective.
 He practically beat the life out of this guy just to get an address out of him, and luckily he did.
 The address leads them to a “bunny ranch,” where they question all the women who knew the murder victim, Dora or Dory.
 The visit lands them with the girl’s diary.
-She writes about a "yellow King," and during Rust’s diary investigation, he finds a flyer for a church.
-But, at the end of the episode, they feel the heat.
-Their boss is being pressured for an answer as to who murdered her, thus he pounds the pressure on Rust and Marty.
-The guys need an answer.
+She writes about a “yellow King”, and during Rust’s diary investigation he finds a flyer for a church.
+But, at the end of the episode they feel the heat.
+Their boss is being pressured to an answer as to who murdered her, thus he pounds the pressure on Rust and Marty.
+They guys need an answer.

 The episode creepily wraps up with Rust and Marty at the church they found advertised on Dora’s flyer.
 However, it is run-down, burnt to the ground, and virtually in the middle of nowhere.
 Behind some ivy brush, they see a mural of a figure wearing antlers as a crown, almost identical to the way they found Dora praying – dead.

 Overall, we learned that Marty is a pig, Rust has PTSD and suffers from “seeing things,” and they are on a slow and disturbing path to solving the identity of the serial killer.
-My predictions: I can see Marty’s marriage going down the drain already and Rust’s hardcore drug use and violent past may work out to his advantage.
+My predictions: I can see Marty’s marriage going down the drain already, and Rust’s hardcore drug/violent past may work out to his advantage.